Fasting and menstruation: is it possible not to eat?

 • intermittent fasting, which involves fasting for 16 hours a day

-• dry fasting: this type of fasting requires medical supervision
+• dry fasting, which requires medical supervision

-Religious observance: Ramadan and Lent
+Religious practices: Ramadan and Lent

 In some religions, fasting is a common practice.

 Fasting is also found in the Catholic religion.
-It begins 40 days before Easter. sIt doesn't s't mean not eating for 40 days, but only eating one meal a day.
+It begins 40 days before Easter.
+The idea is not to stop eating for 40 days, but only to eat one meal a day.
 During this period, most people fast on Wednesdays and Fridays.

 • Eat a light meal in the evening

-• The next morning, don't eat breakfast
+• The next morning, skip breakfast

-• Then eat a balanced meal at lunchtime
+• Then, eat a balanced meal at lunchtime

-• Don't hesitate to bring a snack!
+• Don't hesitate to have a snack!

 The aim of intermittent fasting is not to eat less than you would normally, but simply to distribute your meals differently.

-Reduce and gradually adapt your diet
+Gradually reducing and adapting your diet

 The first step is to gradually reduce your food intake.

-Then remove starchy foods such as bread, pasta, rice, etc., as well as legumes and dairy products.
+Next, cut out starchy foods such as bread, pasta, rice, etc., as well as legumes and dairy products.

 Entering the fasting period